WILD FOODIES' HOME PAGE

 CONDITIONS: full sun to partial shade, moist to well-drained soil

-COMMENT: Excellent taste.
+COMMENT: Excellent taste and texture raw.
 Used in salad or as a wrap, very nice mellow lemony taste, crisp when raw.
-Cooks down to a slimy concoction that can be used as a sauce or in soups and stews. * In this editor's opinion, Patience Dock is the best dock for eating raw, but not-so-much cooked, while Bitter-Round Leaf Dock and Curly Yellow Dock are best eaten cooked, but not-so-much- raw.
+Cooks down to a ochre-like concoction that can be used as a sauce or in soups and stews. * In this editor's opinion, Patience Dock is the best dock for eating raw, but not-so-much cooked, while Bitter-Round Leaf Dock and Curly Yellow Dock are best eaten cooked, but not-so-much- raw.

 CAUTION: Cook with lid off to minimize oxalic acid, as with spinach.